Skip to content

 Technology cracks the door open

-I got my second computer in 7th grade because my parents were trying to be creative in how I would keep up in class with note taking.
+I got my second computer in 7th grade, because my parents were trying to be creative in how I would keep up in class with note taking.
 Pencil and paper weren’t working for me.
 My eyes were focused on my interpreter, the whiteboard, and just taking everything in.
 Couple that with the fact that teachers don’t stop speaking just because you’re looking down to write, and it’s not a surprise that I missed a lot of information.
 Typing notes was much faster than writing, so my school provided a PC and that widened the doorway to technology.
 It was a Dell Inspiron 8100 with Windows 2000 that was built like a tank, and it was really heavy!
-I sank a lot of time on that computer and surfed on the Internet quite often to learn just about anything.
+I spent a lot of time on that computer and surfed on the Internet quite often to learn just about anything.
 Ask Jeeves was my best friend, eventually replaced by MSN search and Google.

 American Sign Language for “design” shows a dominant hand expressively drafting something in one swooping motion on the non-dominant hand with an open palm representing a canvas.